systelab/cpp-caeser-cypher-encryption-adapter/README.md

 [![Download](https://api.bintray.com/packages/systelab/conan/CaeserCypherEncryptionAdapter:systelab/images/download.svg)](https://bintray.com/systelab/conan/CaeserCypherEncryptionAdapter:systelab/_latestVersion)

-# C++ Encryption Adapter implementation based on Caeser Cypher algorithm
+# C++ Encryption Adapter implementation for Caeser Cypher

 This repository implements the interface for the [C++ Encryption Adapter](https://github.com/systelab/cpp-encryption-adapter) using the [Caeser Cypher](https://en.wikipedia.org/wiki/Caesar_cipher) algorithm.
 This implementation has been created just for demonstration purposes of the use of the encryption interface, so do not use it on production environments.